Kinciorska/flask_user_form/README.md

 # Flask User Form App

-This application is created to save user information in Flask using both synchronous and asynchronous requests.
+This application is created to save user information in Flask using both synchronous and asynchronous requests using celery + redis.

-## Features

- **Synchronous and asynchronous form submission**

 ## Getting Started